 Receive Your Credit Report and Upgrade Your Credit Score

-The best thing you can do for your financial healthcare and your credit is to acquire a duplicate of your credit report and start improving your credit score.
+The best thing you can do for your Payment Plans healthcare and your credit is to acquire a duplicate of your credit report and start improving your credit score.
 Some credit score companies, such as Credit Karma, will provide free credit scores, so this is a good opportunity for you to review your credit history.
 Even though you can meet the requirements for loans with poor credit, you will get much better rates and terms if you have better credit.
-Instead of getting fixed in a rotation of debt, improving your credit score and your money habits will help you pay off your debts and allow you to manage your finances well.
+Instead of getting fixed in a rotation of debt, improving your credit score and your money habits will help you pay off your debts and allow you to manage your payment plans well.